kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-maturity.md

 That can be more useful than another hundred pages of generalized explanation.

-## Good Documentation Does Not Need to Explain Every Internal Detail
+## Good Documentation Does Not Need to Explain Every Internal Detail { #internal-details }

 Another common misconception is that completeness means documenting every internal class.